platipodium/mossco-code/doc/reference_manual/src/recipes/r18_adding_boundary_conditions.markdown

 ## Examples

-In `$MOSSCO_SETUPDIR/sns/Forcing`, there are  example boundary files with cross shape and box shape biogeochemical forcing data.
+In `$MOSSCO_SETUPDIR/sns/Forcing`, there is an example boundary files with box shape biogeochemical forcing data.